shireenhamza/maximromanov.github.io/_posts/2016-03-29-ChronoCoverage.md

 ---
-title:			'DRAFT: Chronological Coverage of an Arabic Corpus'
+title:			'Chronological Coverage of an Arabic Corpus'
 subtitle:		'An Experiment with Date Statements'
 author:			Maxim Romanov
 layout:			post